-This app works like that of the Apple’s Find My iPhone service.
+This app works like that of Apple’s Find My iPhone service.
 Using LookOut, you can locate your iPhone from any internet-connected device and also backup your contacts.
-It also looks out for apps with suspicious activities and with the premium service you can get protection from identity – theft and helps you deal with any suspicious activities and data breaches.
+It also looks out for apps with suspicious activities and with the premium service, you can get protection from identity – theft and helps you deal with any suspicious activities and data breaches.

 It can also set out the alarm remotely.
 This comes handy if the phone is misplaced, somewhere nearby.

 Yes, you should keep complex passwords to keep the accounts secure.
 Also, you shouldn’t use the same password for different accounts.
 But, can you remember them all?
 1Password makes sure you don’t have to.